ElektraInitiative/libelektra/doc/tutorials/language-bindings.md

 add_custom_target (our_binding ALL DEPENDS "${CMAKE_CURRENT_BINARY_DIR}/target/release/libelektra.lib")
 ```

-We can then test to explicitly include the bindings in the build using `cmake -DBINDINGS="our_binding" ..` in the build directory and following the further steps for [compilation](../COMPILE.md).
+We can then explicitly include the bindings using `cmake -DBINDINGS="our_binding" ..` in the build directory and follow the further steps for [compilation](../COMPILE.md).

 ### Testing